Plane Hamiltonian Cycles in Convex Drawings: Introduction

-Rafla's conjecture itself was verified for all simple drawings of~$K_{n}$ on $n \leq 9$ vertices~\cite{AbregoAFHOORSV2015}.
-In their paper on plane matchings, Aichholzer et al.\ \cite{AichholzerGTVW22twisted} studied so-called generalized twisted drawings of~$K_{n}$ and proved that they always contain a plane Hamiltonian path and, for odd~$n$, also a plane Hamiltonian cycle.
+Rafla's conjecture itself was verified for all simple drawings of~$K_n$ on $n \leq 9$ vertices~\cite{AbregoAFHOORSV2015}.
+In their paper on plane matchings, Aichholzer et al.~\cite{agtvw-2024-twisted_journal} studied so-called generalized twisted drawings of~$K_n$ and proved that they always contain a plane Hamiltonian path and, for odd~$n$, also a plane Hamiltonian cycle.

-Aichholzer, Orthaber, and Vogtenhuber~\cite{aov-2024-tcfhcsdcg} recently introduced a variant of Rafla's conjecture, which asserts that simple drawings of $K_n$ are \emph{plane Hamiltonian-connected}, that is, there exists a plane Hamiltonian path between every pair of vertices.
+Aichholzer, Orthaber, and Vogtenhuber~\cite{aov-2024-tcfhcsdcg} recently introduced a variant of Rafla's conjecture, which asserts that simple drawings of $K_n$ are \emph{plane Hamiltonian-connected}, i.e., there exists a plane Hamiltonian path between every pair of vertices.

 \begin{conjecture}[Aichholzer, Orthaber, Vogtenhuber~{\cite{aov-2024-tcfhcsdcg}}] For each pair of vertices $s,t$ in a simple drawing of $K_n$ there exists a plane Hamiltonian path from $s$ to~$t$. \end{conjecture}